 Or Facebook.
 People can’t search on Google or Pinterest and find you on Facebook.
 You can’t organize Facebook.
 You have to keep posting on Facebook.
 You can’t create a beautiful landing page on Facebook complete with videos, graphics and customize the look and feel just how you like it.

 Or maybe they don’t want to sign up right away, so they sign up for your mailing list or follow you on Facebook, Pinterest or Instagram.
-Better yet, instead of you having to find people yourself, people start finding you themselves through Google, Facebook, Pinterest or Instagram.
+And they share your content with their friends and so on.

 How Will People Find My Blog?